binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 Air gaping can be somewhat impractical, plus with the likes of wifi, bluetooth, etc, air gaps are not always as effective as they used to be.

 I'm going to make a few suggestions.
 This topic as most, goes very deep and broad and could be the content of an array of books.
 I'll attempt to give you an idea of some of the offerings that you could consider for this.
-Generally speaking, the order of offerings presented below runs from systems with some isolation first down to systems purposely designed for containing infectious malware toward the bottom of this section.
+Generally speaking, the order of offerings presented below runs from systems with some isolation first, down to systems purposely designed for containing infectious malware toward the bottom of this section.

 ##### linux containers (LXC)